 19.5 Rc<T>: Reference Counting for Shared Ownership

-Rc<T> enables shared ownership but not shared mutability.
-To mutate shared data, combine Rc<T> with interior mutability tools like RefCell<T>.
+Rc<T> only provides shared ownership, not shared mutability.
+If you need to mutate the data while it’s shared, combine Rc<T> with interior mutability tools like RefCell<T>.

 use std::rc::Rc;